Ziwi01/proveasio/README.md

 - list of packages that will get installed from apt repository (like git, tree, htop etc.)
 - Oh-My-ZSH plugin list

+To override, set variables you want in `vars/overrides.yml`

 ## `dev` role

 This role installs programming-related tools which I currently use in my work.